How To Drive Like An Idiot In Bacolod –

 I know as the author I’m a little biased but it’s a good read and at $4.99 it may save your life and those of your loved ones if you drive anywhere in the Philippines.

-Be safe!Follow Me Here On Social Media or BookBub
+Be safe!Follow Me On Facebook, other Social Media, or Amazon, Goodreads or BookBub